HOW GLUTATHIONE CAN SAVE YOUR PATIENT’S LIFE

 What if you were told that Ponce de Leon was off base looking for the Fountain of Youth in Florida, because that fountain is in your patient’s own healthy liver?
 That may be a bit of a stretch, but cells, especially in the liver, make a master antioxidant and detox accelerator that controls critical aspects of aging and preventing disease.
 That compound is called glutathione.
 Virtually every person with disease-related frailty is depleted in glutathione.
 High glutathione levels are associated with longevity—in fact; healthy people over 100 years of age have significantly higher levels of glutathione than the general population.
 There are over 90,000 studies published on different aspects of glutathione, on everything from Parkinson’s disease, to cardiovascular damage, cancer treatment and prevention, autoimmune diseases, even autism and related disorders.

-Unfortunately, in the presence of disease, environmental exposures and genetics, your patients body’s ability to make this critical compound diminishes greatly.
+Unfortunately, in the presence of disease, environmental exposures and genetics, the body’s ability to make this critical compound diminishes greatly.
 With certain genetic inefficiencies, glutathione production can be reduced 50% or more, and it is estimated that nearly 1 in 3 people has this genetic variant!
 Age reduces glutathione production, too.
 By age 40, the majority of people are making 30% less, and by 65, as much as 50% less – and that is in healthy individuals.
 Anyone with liver stress or disease is going to be making significantly less.

 Since glutathione is so powerful, and the lack of adequate levels is associated with too many diseases to count, why don’t we all just load up on glutathione every day?

 The answer is simple.
 Glutathione loses its super powers with digestion.
-It becomes oxidized, and then it adds to your body’s oxidative stress burden.
+It becomes oxidized, and then it adds to the body’s oxidative stress burden.
 It is not a matter of enteric coating, or stomach acid – it is the digestive process itself that transforms glutathione into its unfavorable form.
 That’s why elite integrative medical clinics give this life-saving compound intravenously (directly into the bloodstream), sometimes at a cost of thousands of dollars to their patients.

 Research scientists in France have developed a way to keep glutathione stable and deliver it intact by combining glutathione with protective antioxidants.
 This significantly improves the ratio of active glutathione to oxidized glutathione in a way that other approaches can’t.